 - axis (string) It must be 'samples' or 'features'.
-The Dataset.counts matrix is used and either samples or features are clustered. - phenotypes (iterable of strings) Phenotypes to add to the features for joint clustering. - metric (string) Metric to calculate the distance matrix.
-Should be a string accepted by scipy.spatial.distance.pdist. - method (string) Clustering method.
-Must be a string accepted by scipy.cluster.hierarchy.linkage. - log\features (bool) Whether to add pseudocounts and take a log of the feature counts before calculating distances. - optimal\ordering (bool) Whether to resort the linkage so that nearest neighbours have shortest distance.
+The Dataset.counts matrix is used and either samples or features are clustered. - phenotypes (iterable of strings) Phenotypes to add to the features for joint clustering. - metric (string or matrix) Metric to calculate the distance matrix.
+If it is a matrix already, use it as distance (squared).
+Else it should be a string accepted by scipy.spatial.distance.pdist. - method (string) Clustering method.
+Must be a string accepted by scipy.cluster.hierarchy.linkage.

+- log_features (bool) Whether to add pseudocounts and take a log of the feature counts before calculating distances. - optimal_ordering (bool) Whether to resort the linkage so that nearest neighbours have shortest distance.
 This may take longer than the clustering itself.